A Crazy Floating Teapot Succulent Planter Tutorial

 Once dry, simply remove the pipe and peel the wax paper off.

-That bubbly “water” is just perfect to disguise the fork.
+That bubbly “water” is just perfect for disguising the fork.

 Here’s another view from the side.